 If you’re truly committed to going the traditional publishing route, it’s important to consider the following questions.
 How much time do you want to spend on the business of selling your book?
 Do you have a platform that demonstrates you are an authority on a subject?
 Are you willing to potentially wait months or even years before seeing a contract?

 If your answers are “very little,” “no,” and “yes,” then traditional publishing may be right for you.
 Another consideration is how much control you want to retain over your work.
-If you want total creative control, including editorial oversight, then self-publishing may be the best choice.
+Self-publishing may be the best choice if you want total creative control, including editorial oversight.

-While the job of publishers has changed dramatically over the years, one thing remains constant.
+While the job outlook of publishers has changed dramatically over the years, one thing remains constant.
 What does a publisher do?
-Regardless of how many tasks they take on and how much of the process they’re involved in, their primary job is to put good books into the world.
+Regardless of how many job duties they take on and how much of the process they’re involved in, their primary job outlook is to put good books into the world.

 The work they do can be difficult, messy, and time-consuming, but if you’re lucky enough to land a publisher who’s passionate about your book, they can make all the difference in getting you from where you are now to where you want to be as an author.